ooni/spec/test-specs/ts-012-lantern.md

 # Test description

 This test launches Lantern in --headless mode, and parses output to determine if it has bootstrapped.
-After bootstrap, it fetches the URL supplied by the --url option using Lanterns http proxy interface listening on 127.0.0.1.8787.
+After bootstrap, it fetches a URL using Lanterns HTTP proxy interface listening on 127.0.0.1.8787 and checks to see if the response body matches the expected result.
+As a URL for testing we use http://www.google.com/humans.txt and look for the string "Google is built by a large" in the response body.

-The specific string used to determine bootstrap from Lantern output in version "2.0.10" is "Connected to proxy on localhost" from standard output.
+The specific string used to determine bootstrap from Lantern output in version "2.0.10" is "Successfully dialed via" from standard output.

 # Expected output